Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

 But not all fraudsters were quite so blatant.
 The more interesting cases required looking at subtle patterns that emerged only when analyzing thousands of applications together.
 Some of these indicators included:

 - Clusters of businesses registered to the same residential address
-- Sequential loan applications submitted within minutes of each other
+- Sequential (or nearly sequential) loan applications submitted all on the same day
 - Identical loan amounts for supposedly different businesses
-- Suspiciously uniform numbers of reported employees
+- Clusters of similar looking loans in the same ZIP code on the same day

 What makes these patterns fascinating is that they often reveal how fraudsters, in trying to avoid detection, actually create new patterns that make them stand out.
 It's like someone trying so hard to walk normally that they end up walking weird.